janko/janko.io/_posts/2019-08-29-upcoming-features-in-shrine-3-0.md

 which I expect will be released by the end of October.
 A lot of work has gone into it, including some big but much needed rewrites.
-I feel the API has stabilized now, so I thought it would be a good time to share with your some of the new features and improvements that will be coming to 3.0.
+I feel the API has stabilized now, so I thought it would be a good time to share with your some of the new features and improvements that will be coming to 3.0. :tada:

 For those who don't know, [Shrine] is a versatile file attachment library for Ruby applications.
 It was born out of frustration for not being able to achieve